Klemet/LANDIS-II-Magic-Harvest/README.md

 **Magic Harvest** is an extension for the [LANDIS-II](http://www.landis-ii.org/) model.

-It allows users to dynamically change the parameters of the harvest extensions of LANDIS-II ([Base Harvest](http://www.landis-ii.org/extensions/base-harvest) and [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest)) during a simulation, by running a command to call another program during the simulation.
+It allows users to dynamically change the parameters of the [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest) extension of LANDIS-II during a simulation, by running a command to call another program during the simulation.
 This command can edit the parameters files as wanted (for exemple, by calling a R or Python script).
 Magic Harvest then forces the harvest extension to re-load its parameters now that the files are modified.

+> 💡 _Magic Harvest used to be compatible with Base Harvest too, but Base Harvest has now been retired with the version 8 of LANDIS-II.
+Magic Harvest is currently not compatible with any other harvest extension than Biomass Harvest._

 # ✨ How does it work ?